fltk-rs/fltk-theme/README.md

 - The color themes are based on work by [Greg Ercolano](https://groups.google.com/g/fltkgeneral/c/3A5VC_854ok/m/sDpJsmuLBAAJ).
 - Some of the widget schemes are based on work by the NTK GUI library, others are nouveau.

+## Definitions

+### Color theme
+- A color theme modify FLTK's color map without modifying any of the drawing routines of the widgets.

+### Widget scheme
+- A widget scheme modifies FLTK's drawing routines for widgets, thus changing their appearance, without changing their colors.

+### Widget theme
+- A widget theme modifies FLTK's drawing routines for widgets, as well as the color map, or default colors used for drawing widgets.

+As such, color themes can be combined with widget schemes.
+Widget schemes also enable individually changing the colors and selection colors of each widget.
+While widget themes have a fixed coloring for widgets, and these usually follow the theme they're named after.

 ## Usage
 ```toml
 [dependencies]